Choosing The Right Mobile App Monetization Strategy

 As already discussed, some models will lend themselves better to particular types of apps.
 For example, subscription models work best for services like music or video streaming, news and entertainment, and other applications focused heavily on content.
 In-app purchases, on the other hand, are lucrative for free-to-play games and apps centered around products, for example, shopping/retail apps.

-Another aspect of product definition that is helpful for choosing the appropriate app monetization strategy is user research.
+Another aspect of product definition that is helpful for choosing the appropriate mobile app monetization strategy is user research.
 Who are they?
 What do they want?
 Most importantly, what are they willing to pay for, if anything?
-As a general rule, users need to be shown value in order to make purchases.
-For apps that are pay per download, this value needs to be proven prior to acquisition; with free downloads, the value proposition needs to be proven through the experience or utility of the app.
+As a general rule, users need to be shown value to make purchases.
+For apps that are pay per download, demonstrate value before acquisition; with free downloads, the value proposition needs to show through the experience or utility of the app.

 As a full service custom mobile app development company, Clearbridge Mobile handles the entire lifecycle of your product from Planning and Strategy, UX/UI Design, App Development, QA/User Acceptance Testing, to Technical Delivery.
 We use a unique agile development process that gives you control over scope, reduces your risk, and provides you predictable velocity.
 Start a conversation today to get started on your mobile project.